AIDD-Labs/aidd-labs-site/src/pages/content/T2018-12-15_radcrowd-report/index.md

 Parallel to the crowdsourcing tests, an extensive ’demand survey’ of interviews with post-disaster practitioners was conducted to develop a timeline of six key decisions that are dependent on post-earthquake building damage data.
 The resulting framework can guide future research concerning rapid damage estimates to address decision-makers’ specific, and cross-cutting needs.
 Considering the results of the crowdsourcing tests and the demand survey, area-based approaches are promising methods to crowdsource building damage, because of its user-simplicity and ability to address specific post-disaster decisions." # add the abstract here
 ---

-<Link is-button to="https://purl.stanford.edu/bj915mt6570"> Read the full report here </Link>
+<Link is-button doOpenInNewTab to="https://purl.stanford.edu/bj915mt6570"> Read the full report here </Link>

 <br/>
 <br/>